Biomaker/Gametophyte-Fern-photography-2018/Results.md

 Everyone is very clear that it has to be curriculum linked and easy for the teachers to find as a curriculum tool, cheap or free, and obviously relevant to their course.

+I have figured out how to post on CAS, and am writing to SAPS and looking into TES (https://www.tes.com/resources/).

 I have written to the private secondaries to see if they have different priorities.

 I have written to Helicon Focus to ask if they are happy to feature in the videos and to have the students download their demo version.